rogerfarrell/Notes/Vim-tips.md

 # To do

-- [ ] Read and process this great article about GREP in Vim: <https://thevaluable.dev/regular-expression-basics-vim-grep/>
+- [ ] Write a note about Vim GREP, referring to this superb article: <https://thevaluable.dev/regular-expression-basics-vim-grep/>

+---

 # Find/replace